 Category One (Recent and Documented)

-Species and subspecies of bird recorded in the Republic of Korea since 1980, supported by adequate photographs, sound recordings or specimens.
+Species of bird (and their subspecies) recorded in the Republic of Korea since 1980, documented with identifiable photographs, sound recordings or specimens.

 Category Two (Pre-1980 and Documented)

-Species and subspecies of bird recorded in the Republic of Korea before 1980, supported by photographs or specimens, which have not been recorded after 1980 with the same level of documentation.
+Species of bird (and their subspecies) recorded in the Republic of Korea before 1980, supported by photographs or specimens, which have not been recorded after 1980 with the same level of documentation.

 Category Three (Incomplete Documentation)

-Species of bird and subspecies recorded in the Republic of Korea seen by multiple observers (including at least one observer with prior experience of the species), or seen on more than one date by an observer with prior experience of the species, unsupported by photographs or sound recordings.
+Species of bird (and their subspecies) recorded in the Republic of Korea seen by multiple observers (including at least one observer with prior experience of the species), or seen on more than one date by an observer with prior experience of the species, unsupported by photographs or sound recordings.

 Category Four (Incomplete Documentation)

-Species of bird recorded in the Republic of Korea, either seen only by a single observer (with or without prior experience) or seen by several observers without prior experience of the species, or heard by those with prior experience, unsupported by photographs or sound recordings.
+Species of bird recorded in the Republic of Korea, either seen only by a single observer (with or without prior experience of that species) or seen by several observers without prior experience of the species, or heard by those with prior experience, unsupported by photographs or sound recordings.

 Category Five (Established Exotics)